wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 So far, I’ve only been able to get Fizzbee to output a single counterexample as a solution even when I use a board that has multiple solutions.
 Currently, Fizzbee doesn’t list all counterexamples.
 However, JP (the creator of Fizzbee, who is always helpful) showed me an alternative approach.
 He suggested printing the board inside the assertion code at the end and returning true instead of false.

-_Please keep in mind that I’m only human, and there’s a good chance this guide contains errors—even though I’ve done my best to avoid them.
+_Please keep in mind that I’m only human, and there’s a good chance this post contains errors—even though I’ve done my best to avoid them.
 If you notice anything off, I’d appreciate a correction.
 Please feel free to [send me an email](mailto:waqas.younas@gmail.com)._

 ## References